slightlynybbled/libmathq15/readme.md

  * documentation - there are some comments within the source code, but not much
  * examples - any reasonably small examples would be appreciated

-# Performance #
+# Metrics #

-Look at the readme within each metric (speed/accuracy/test) for performance metrics.
-If you don't see a metric, feel free to run it and send your results!

-## Memory Footprint ##

-There can be significant memory overhead in some functions - especially trigonometric functions.
-Memory overhead can also differ greatly between implementations.
-This should be quantified, particularly for devices which have limited memory.
+Function accuracy, speed, and test data are gathered on each platform that has a port.
+See the appropriate directory.

 # Future #

 I would like to see assembly-optimized code for the major functions (multiplication/division/addition) on:

- * Microchip 16-bit devices (PIC24 and dsPIC33)
+ * ~~Microchip 16-bit devices (PIC24 and dsPIC33)~~ completed
  * Microchip 8-bit devices (PIC18 and PIC16)
  * TI MSP430 devices
  * STM32 Devices